SwarmUS/SwarmUS-doc/docs/sections/reference/Networking/configure-wifi.md

 ![Connection Page](img/hivear-connection-page-selection-bar.png){: style="height:700px;align:left" }

 Tap on the bar and select option `HiveBoard: HiveMind`.
 Then tap Connect.
-The logs should show that the greet messages have been exchanged and you should see a green dot appear near the Connection button at the lower left of the screen:
+The logs (under `Incoming Data`) should show that the greet messages have been exchanged and you should see a green dot appear near the Connection button at the lower left of the screen.
+HiveAR and HiveMind are now connected.

 ![Connection Page](img/hivear-connection-page-connected.png){: style="height:700px;align:left" }

 ## Set up the Wi-Fi Network

+> **Before you set up the Wi-Fi**

+> Make sure that all the HiveBoards have their Wi-Fi antennas plugged in.
+This might save a few headaches.

 Navigate to the Settings view by tapping the wrench icon at the lower right of the screen.
 This contains a tab which allows for the configuration of the Wi-Fi network: